 Bethany has taught screenwriting and filmmaking courses at Brooklyn College, Pratt Institute, Long Island University, La Guardia Community College and NYU’s Graduate Film Program.
 Her essay: A Native's View and photographs of the 1980s were published in the 2017 book City Primeval: New York, Berlin, Prague.
-In the past year she has returned to her love of photography and is working on several photography projects including a book project with writer Garrett White.
+She is working on several photography projects; including a long term exploration of Green-wood cemetery and book project with poet Garrett White.
 She is a British/UK dual-national and lives in Brooklyn.